Thursday, 30 September 2021

 The cycling was easy going to the bridge over the Black Water and after an initial climb up a rough path back to the track, there was another section that could be cycled with ease.
 Thereafter, it was a long half-hour pushing the bike to the 350-metre col. I could have cycled some of it but the loose stony surface and the incline made it easier to keep walking.
 The brakes on my bike are not the best and, as I started the descent, I realised that they were not going to stop me on the steeper switchback sections of the descent.
 Thereafter some long sections of steady descent made for faster progress and I managed to average 22kph on the last 3 kilometres back to the car.
 It was 4pm and the temperature was 25°C as I began the long drive home.
 The traffic was light and I was in Fort William well before 6 pm.
 A chance to buy some beers for when I arrived home.
 Glencoe was again at its most magnificent in the evening light and I envied the microlight pilot who was skimming over Rannoch Moor.

-It had been a hard but successful two days, the weather had been almost perfect, and the cycling had been hard particularly for Beinn Dronaig.
-The climbs on both Aonach Buidhe and Beinn Dronaig required determination with no paths, full-on summer vegetation, and steep slopes.
+It had been a full-on but successful two days, the weather had been almost perfect, and the cycling had been hard particularly for Beinn Dronaig.
+The climbs on both Aonach Buidhe and Beinn Dronaig required determination with no paths, lush summer vegetation, and steep slopes.
 In the circumstances, I had made better times than expected.
 I have only two Corbetts to complete the challenge I set myself on retiral: a round of the Munros and Corbetts to keep me fit and out of trouble.

 I have kept Beinn Dearg in the Torridons for the final Corbett.
 It had been included in Irvine Butterfield's marvellous book, the High Mountains of Britain and Ireland covering all the hills of 3000 feet.
 It was at the time classified as a Munro before the surveyors re-estimated its height to 2999 feet, although the OS still have it as a 914-metre summit.
 The pictures and description of Beinn Dearg were one of the reasons that I started to climb the Munros in 1989 and its completion would be a fine epitaph for 32 years of walking the Scottish Hills.
-Then I can relax a little; climb old favourites, walk the lower level passes and maybe finish another round of Wainwright's in the Lake District - so much easier and not requiring long days and overnight camps.
+Then I can relax a little; climb old favourites, support friends who want company for tricky walks, walk the lower level passes and maybe finish another round of Wainwright's in the Lake District - so much easier and not requiring long days and overnight camps.
 Yet it is the very remoteness of the Scottish Mountains combined with the weather that makes them such a perpetual challenge and reward, the agony and ecstasy are so finely paired.

 The track up to Beinn Dronaig from Lochcarron